For the following quadratic inequality, solve and express the sol... | Channels for Pearson+

 Linear Inequalities - Online Tutor, Practice Problems & Exam Prep

-For the following quadratic inequality, solve and express the solution set in interval notation. x(x - 4) ≤ 32
+For the following quadratic inequality, solve and express the solution set in interval notation.
+5x2 - 8x ≤ 4

-For the following quadratic inequality, solve and express the solution set in interval notation. x(x - 4) ≤ 32
+For the following quadratic inequality, solve and express the solution set in interval notation.
+5x2 - 8x ≤ 4